anyei/SFDC-ATARC/README.md

 ## Setup a record in ATARC Global Setting
 The custom setting ATARC Global Setting is a hierarchy type of custom setting, you add a default organization value record and populate the Debug, SkipAll and LoopLimit fields.
-LoopLimit in particular, gives you the ability to define how many times triggers will do recursion, which its highly recommended to just set this value to 1.
+LoopLimit in particular, gives you the ability to define how many times triggers will do recursion, which its highly recommended to just set this value to 1 by the way.
 In the other hand, you can turn off all the processes just by setting the SkipAll field to true, false should enable back the processes.

 ## The simplest form of Implementation & Usage